-275 Our results demonstrate that CEPAS is well suited for multiwavelength measurement of aerosol absorption and performs well as a field instrument.
+Our results demonstrate that CEPAS is well suited for multiwavelength measurement of aerosol absorption and performs well as a portable instrument.
 Due to the high sensitivity of CEPAS, we could reach detection limits of 0.016, 0.025 and 0.041 Mm-1 for absorption at the wavelengths 445, 520 and 638 nm at 1 hour averaging time, without using an acoustic resonator.
 The high sensitivity also allowed for simultaneous measurement of NO2 trace concentration at ppb-level.
 The performance of CEPAS shows particular promise towards applications where measurements of low concentrations are desired, such as clean environments and size resolved measurements of BC, as demonstrated in a parallel study (Kuula et al., 2024).

 The detection limits demonstrated here are somewhat degraded compared to our earlier laboratory demonstration (Karhu et al., 2021), mainly due to lower optical power used per laser channel.
 The total power of approximately 0.65 W is at a level similar to the previous demonstration, but it is now divided between the three channels.
 The laser power per channel was kept at a lower level mostly for easier thermal management of the enclosed portable system.
 The new laser is also a compact and inexpensive multimode laser module with a significantly worse beam quality compared to the single mode laser used in the previous laboratory demonstration.
 The light from the beam edges coming in contact with the cell walls increases the background level, which means that the laser instability will start limiting the measurement noise at lower power.
-There is potential for further improvement in the detection limit by increasing the laser power, but it may require improving the module to reduce the background level.
+There is potential for further improvement in the detection limit by increasing the laser power, but it may require improving the thermal management of the instrument to ensure stable laser operation or changing to a more costly single mode laser module to reduce the background level.
 Improving the mechanical noise isolation can also be expected to improve the sensitivity by up to a factor of 2.